 Ethical Treatment of Guides and Porters

-Choosing a company with the right ethical approach to the work practices, conditions and wellbeing of its guides and porters is paramount.
+Choosing a company with the right ethical approach to the work practices, conditions and well-being of its guides and porters is paramount.
 Are they paid well?
 Are they able to climb with the proper footwear and clothing?
 Are there enough porters for the size of the group, or are they being made to carry more than they should?

 You’ll see plenty of porters without decent gear or pushed physically beyond healthy means.
 Many trekkers donate some of their equipment and clothing to the porters after the trip.
 Make sure your tourism dollars contribute to a decent wage and fair treatment.
 These guys are absolute warriors.